clnsmith/opensim-jam/opensim-jam-release/README.md

 The plugin can be used with the OpenSim 4.0 GUI, MATLAB/Python, and commmand line interfaces ([instructions](https://simtk-confluence.stanford.edu/display/OpenSim/Using+Plugins)).

 ### Executables
 Each of the [Simulation Tools](#simulation-tools) have been compiled as command line executables (.exe) for windows.
 This allows users to define simulation settings in a .xml file and organize and perform simulations using windows .cmd files.
-The compiled executable files are located at [./bin/](./bin)
+The compiled executable files are located at [./bin/](./bin) and the c++ source code is located at [../src/cmd_tools](../src/cmd_tools)

 Each executable can be called in the windows command line using the following syntax: